-The Group's audit and review reports, as applicable, based upon the BRSA Accounting and Reporting Regulations for 2013, 2014, 2015 and the first half of 2016 include a qualification about a free provision allocated by the Group for the purpose of the conservatism principle applied by the Group considering the possible result of negative circumstances that might arise from any changes in economic or market conditions.
+The BRSA Financial Statements include a qualification about a free provision allocated by the Group for the purpose of the conservatism principle applied by the Group considering the possible result of negative circumstances that might arise from any changes in economic or market conditions.
 The Group might have similar qualifications in the future.
-The auditor's statements on such qualification can be found in its letters attached to each of such BRSA Financial Statements.
+The auditor's statements on such qualification can be found in its letters included in each of such BRSA Financial Statements.
 The independent auditors' reports for the IFRS Financial Statements incorporated by reference herein also include a qualification about a free provision allocated by the Group for the same purposes.

-The audit or review reports for both consolidated and unconsolidated financial statements prepared in accordance with the BRSA Accounting and Reporting Regulations for the first half of 2016 and the full years ended December 31, 2015, 2014 and 2013 include: (a) a qualification related to the free provision as of June 30, 2016 amounting to TL 800 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (b) a qualification related to the free provision as of December 31, 2015 amounting to TL 800 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (c) a qualification related to the free provision as of December 31, 2014 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, and (d) a qualification related to the free provision as of December 31, 2013 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods.
-See also the audit or review reports for the consolidated and unconsolidated BRSA Financial Statements in the BRSA Financial Statements incorporated by reference herein.
+The auditors' reports included in the BRSA Financial Statements include: (a) a qualification related to the free provision as of December 31, 2014 amounting to TL 1,000 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, (b) after a reversal and recognition of income of TL 200 million during 2015, a qualification related to the free provision as of December 31, 2015 amounting to net TL 800 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods, and (c) a qualification related to the free provision as of December 31, 2016 amounting to TL 800 million allocated by the Bank's management, all of which had been recognized as an expense in prior periods.
+See also the audit reports included in the BRSA Financial Statements incorporated by reference herein.
 The Bank's management expects that similar qualifications will be included in the corresponding audit or review reports for future fiscal periods.